 If the system picked up an increase in heart rate or facial expressions suggestive of stress or frustration, it would tell management that he needed

-"This system involves intrusion into every single aspect of the lives of the employees," Hugh Tomlinson, an expert on data protection law at the London law firm Matrix Chambers, said.
+help."This system involves intrusion into every single aspect of the lives of the employees," Hugh Tomlinson, an expert on data protection law at the London law firm Matrix Chambers, said.
 "It raises very serious privacy issues."

 The U.S. Patent Office confirmed Tuesday that the application had been published last month, 18 months after being filed.
 Patent lawyers said that it could be granted within a year.